ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

         Extreme Programming (XP), Clean Coding.
-Uncle Bob talks through how to benfit from this `"Why Most Unit Testing is Waste" http://rbcs-us.com/documents/Why-Most-Unit-Testing-is-Waste.pdf` An article warning against the costs of unit testing `"A Response to “Why Most Unit Testing is Waste”" https://henrikwarne.com/2014/09/04/a-response-to-why-most-unit-testing-is-waste/`
+Uncle Bob talks through how to benfit from this `"Why Most Unit Testing is Waste" http://rbcs-us.com/documents/Why-Most-Unit-Testing-is-Waste.pdf` An article warning against the costs of unit testing `'A Response to "Why Most Unit Testing is Waste"' https://henrikwarne.com/2014/09/04/a-response-to-why-most-unit-testing-is-waste/`
        An response pointing to how to maintain the value of unit tests